 The best tactics depend on where in the county you are and what you’d like to catch.
 However, it can often be productive to make your way to greener pastures.
 Seek out deep healthy weeds near bays and tributaries, in fertile lakes and rivers.

 Some species, such as pike, look for cover.
 This causes them to move away from the shorelines and into the rich vegetation and deeper waters.
 The contrary applies to largemouth bass and walleye, who tend to migrate towards shallow waters in order to keep warm, keeping close shoreline vegetation for cover.

 The easiest way to determine the most productive waters is to keep your eye out for baitfish, as your chances to score a catch will increase where the natural action is.
 Here are some quick tips on catching some of the top fall fish this season:

 Salmon have a thick, strong jaw which means you’re going to have to choose your hooks carefully!

 Make sure your hooks razor sharp and plan your fishing trip on a dull or overcast day for best results.
 Sunshine causes salmon to go into deeper waters and become a little less active, so dusk or dawn is optimal on sunny days.

 If you choose live bait, go for roe.
 If opting for an artificial lure, go for a spinner.

 Fun Fishing Fact: Todd Johansson caught a chum salmon in Edye Pass, BC in Canada on July 11th, 1995 that weighed 15.87 kg (35 lbs.
 0 oz.) breaking the previous record!

-If you have cast your sights on walleye, dusk is the best time to get some action as the fish begin to feed before nightfall, becoming much more active than during peak daylight hours.
+If you have cast your sights on walleye, dusk is the best time to get some action.
+This is when fish begin to feed and become much more active than during peak daylight hours.